 Chile is still battling Peru over the ownership of pisco; here, the potent grape brandy is produced in the Elqui Valley.
 But no one can contest Chile’s mastery of Carmenere, a full-bodied red wine – it’s the toast of the nation.

-From the towering sand dunes near Punta Gallinas to the glaciers of Parque Nacional El Cocuy and flooded forests of the Amazonas, Colombia's phenomenal landscapes make for your very own nature documentary.
+From the towering sand dunes near Punta Gallinas to the glaciers of Parque Nacional El Cocuy and the flooded forests of the Amazonas, Colombia's phenomenal landscapes make for your very own nature documentary.

 The small city of San Gil is a one-stop adventure playground with rafting, climbing, paragliding and more – just a fraction of the adventures on offer around the country to keep your adrenaline pumping.